moonbuggy/docker-dnsmasq-updater/README.md

   --debug               turn on debug messaging
   -i IP, --ip IP        IP for the DNS record
   -d DOMAIN, --domain DOMAIN
-                        domain/zone for the DNS record (default 'docker') -D SOCKET, --docker_socket SOCKET
+                        domain/zone for the DNS record (default: 'docker') -w, --prepend_www     add 'www' subdomains to all hostnames -D SOCKET, --docker_socket SOCKET
-                        path to the docker socket (default
+                        path to the docker socket (default: 'unix://var/run/docker.sock') -n NETWORK, --network NETWORK
-                        'unix://var/run/docker.sock')
-  -n NETWORK, --network NETWORK
                         Docker network to monitor
   -s SERVER, --server SERVER
                         dnsmasq server address
-  -P PORT, --port PORT  port for SSH on the dnsmasq server (default '22') -l USERNAME, --login USERNAME
+  -P PORT, --port PORT  port for SSH on the dnsmasq server (default: '22') -l USERNAME, --login USERNAME
                         login name for the dnsmasq server -k FILE, --key FILE   identity/key file for SSH to the dnsmasq server -p PASSWORD, --password PASSWORD
-                        password for the dnsmasq server OR for an encrypted SSH key
-  -f FILE, --file FILE  the file (including path) to write on the dnsmasq
+                        password for the dnsmasq server OR for an encrypted SSH key -f FILE, --file FILE  the file (including path) to write on the dnsmasq server -r COMMAND, --remote_cmd COMMAND
-                        server
-  -r COMMAND, --remote_cmd COMMAND
                         the update command to execute on the dnsmasq server -t SECONDS, --delay SECONDS
-                        delay for writes to the dnsmasq server (default '10') --ready_fd INT        set to an integer to enable signalling readiness by writing a newline to that integer file descriptor
+                        delay for writes to the dnsmasq server (default: '10') --ready_fd INT        set to an integer to enable signalling readiness by writing a new line to that integer file descriptor
 ```

-Any command line parameters take precedence over settings in `dnsmasq_updater.conf`.
+Any command line parameters take precedence over settings in
+`dnsmasq_updater.conf`.

-The SSH connection requires either a login/password combination or a login/key combination.
-If using a key that is encrypted any password parameter supplied will be used for the key, not the login name.
+The SSH connection requires either a login/password combination or a login/key
+combination.
+If using a key that is encrypted any password parameter supplied
+will be used for the key, not the login name.

-The write delay (`--delay`) is useful because in some cases we expect to see multiple events in reasonably rapid succession, such as when a container is re-started or multiple containers are started together as part of a stack.
-The remote hosts file will be updated _\<delay> seconds_ after the last change to the script's local copy of hosts file.
+The write delay (`--delay`) is useful because in some cases we expect to see
+multiple events in reasonably rapid succession, such as when a container is
+re-started or multiple containers are started together as part of a stack.
+The
+remote hosts file will be updated _\<delay> seconds_ after the last change to
+the script's local copy of the hosts file.
 Set this to `0` to disable the delay.

-There's a hidden `--local_write_delay` argument, similar to `--delay`, which mediates the delay from a Docker event triggering a change to the local copy of the hosts file being written.
-This is useful during extremely rapid changes to the hosts configuration, primarily during Dnsmasq Updater's startup/initilazation as it actively scans for containers to populate an empty dataset.
+There's a hidden `--local_write_delay` argument, similar to `--delay`, which
+mediates the delay from a Docker event triggering a change to the local copy of
+the hosts file being written.
+This is useful during extremely rapid changes to
+the hosts configuration, primarily during Dnsmasq Updater's
+startup/initilazation as it actively scans for containers to populate an empty
+dataset.
 This defaults to `3` and can be disabled by `0`.

 ## Setup
-Docker Dnsmasq Updater requires at least Python 3.6 and the docker, paramiko and python_hosts modules.
+Docker Dnsmasq Updater requires at least Python 3.6 and the docker, paramiko and
+python_hosts modules.

-The script can be run standalone on the Docker host or in a Docker container, so long as it has access to the Docker socket it's happy.
+The script can be run standalone on the Docker host or in a Docker container, so
+long as it has access to the Docker socket it's happy.

-You do not need to both install it on the host and run the container, it would in fact be a bad idea to do so.
-Choose one or the other, whichever you feel works best for you.
+You do not need to both install it on the host and run the container, it would
+in fact be a bad idea to do so.
+Choose one or the other, whichever you feel
+works best for you.

 ### Installation on Docker host
 Install requirements: `pip3 install -r requirements.txt`

 Put `dnsmasq_updater.py` anywhere in the path.

-Put `dnsmasq_updater.conf` in `/etc/` or in the same directory as the script (which takes precedence over any config file in `/etc/`).
+Put `dnsmasq_updater.conf` in `/etc/` or in the same directory as the script
+(which takes precedence over any config file in `/etc/`).

 ### Installation of Docker container
 ```
 docker run -d --name dnsmasq-updater -v /var/run/docker.sock:/var/run/docker.sock moonbuggy2000/dnsmasq-updater
 ```

-If you're using a config file instead of environment variables (see below) you'll need to persist it with `-v <host path>:/app/conf/dnsmasq_updater.conf`.
-If you're using an SSH key for authentication you can persist and use the `/app/keys/` folder.
+If you're using a config file instead of environment variables (see below)
+you'll need to persist it with `-v <host path>:/app/conf/dnsmasq_updater.conf`.
+If you're using an SSH key for authentication you can persist and use the
+`/app/keys/` folder.

 #### Tags
-To minimize the Docker image size, and to theoretically improve run times (I haven't benchmarked it because I believe it runs fast enough either way), the default build is binary, tagged as `latest` and `binary`.
+To minimize the Docker image size, and to theoretically improve run times (I
+  haven't benchmarked it because I believe it runs fast enough either way), the
+  default build is binary, tagged as `latest` and `binary`.

 A build using the uncompiled Python script is available, tagged `script`.

 #### Architectures
-The main `latest`, `binary` and `script` tags should automatically provide images compatible with `amd64`, `arm`/`armv7`, `armhf`/`armv6`, `arm64`, `386` and `ppc64le` platforms.
-Tags for specific single-arch images are available, in the form `alpine-<arch>` and `alpine-binary-<arch>` for the `script` and `binary` builds respectively.
+The main `latest`, `binary` and `script` tags should automatically provide
+images compatible with `amd64`, `arm`/`armv7`, `armhf`/`armv6`, `arm64`, `386`
+and `ppc64le` platforms.
+Tags for specific single-arch images are available, in
+the form `alpine-<arch>` and `alpine-binary-<arch>` for the `script` and
+`binary` builds respectively.

 **Note:** I'm only able to test on `amd64` and `armv7`.
-Both `script` and `binary` builds currently work on these architectures.
-The `script` build is more portable and less likely to have problems on un-tested architectures (although the `binary` builds _should_ be fine as well).
-If `binary` doesn't work on a particular piece of hardware, `script` would be worth trying.
+Both `script` and
+`binary` builds currently work on these architectures.
+The `script` build is
+more portable and less likely to have problems on un-tested architectures
+(although the `binary` builds _should_ be fine as well).
+If `binary` doesn't
+work on a particular piece of hardware, `script` would be worth trying.

 #### Docker environment variables
-Almost all the command line parameters (see Usage) can be set with enviornment variables:
+Almost all the command line parameters (see Usage) can be set with enviornment
+variables:

 *   `DMU_IP`          - IP for the DNS records
 *   `DMU_DOMAIN`      - domain/zone for the DNS records, defaults to `docker`
+*   `DMU_PREPEND_WWW` - add `www` subdomains to all hostnames, defaults to `False`
 *   `DMU_NETWORK`     - Docker network to monitor, defaults to none/disabled
 *   `DMU_SERVER`      - dnsmasq server address
 *   `DMU_PORT`        - dnsmasq server SSH port, defaults to `22`